top of page

 Characters: Caboose the hippopotamus protagonist, and his classroom cast of animal caricatures (fish, alligator, turtle, giraffe, etc.

-Themes: It takes practice and perseverance
+Themes: It takes practice and perseverance to master a new skill

-Plot: Caboose tells us about his passion to be first and shows us all the skills he has mastered to ensure he is at the head-of-the-line.
+Plot: Caboose tells us about his passion to be first and shows us all the skills he has mastered to ensure he is at the head of the line.

-Can Caboose master yet a third set of skills?
+Can Caboose master yet a third skill?

 Perspective: First-person, with Caboose as the narrator